ashleychontos/pySYD/docs/usage/intro.rst

 As we have alluded to throughout the documentation, `pySYD` was intended to be used through its command-line interface (CLI) -- which means that the software is specifically optimized for this usage and therefore most options probably have the best defaults already set.
-Here, "best" just means that the setup is what works *best* for a majority of stars.
+Here, "best" just means that the defaults work *best* for most stars.

 However, that does not necessarily mean that your star(s) or setting(s) are expected to conform or adhere to these settings.
-In fact, we recommend playing around with some of the settings to see how it affects your results.
-This will help build your intution for seismic analyses.
+In fact, we recommend playing around with some of the settings to see how it affects the results, which might help build your intuition for seismic analyses.

 .. note::